-+ PRO: Groceries are good prices
++ PRO: Groceries are well priced

 Regular goods such as groceries and electronics are reasonably priced, with most income swallowed up by accommodation costs.
 The most expensive products will be imports.
 Also, eating out can be a costly affair so expats may want to seek out the many indoor and outdoor markets.
-Petrol is dirt cheap even if expats are more inclined to hire a driver.
+Petrol is dirt cheap, even if expats are more inclined to hire a driver.

 - CON: Expensive digital services

 Internet, mobile communication and TV services are all far more expensive than in Western countries, with some estimates putting costs at three times the regular rates.

 Rent in expat compounds can also be expensive.
 Along with a deposit, several months to a year of rent is expected to be paid in advance.
 Additionally, tenants must pay for utilities such as water, electricity and gas, with an expected rise during summer when aircons are required.
 That said, employers usually include housing allowances in contracts, and some rental costs include certain utilities.